IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+1/12/17
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - work on free code camp JS section
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Attend SVGLUG
+  - work on Free Code Camp JS
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - JS might be overaching, but otherwise, being awesome at the interview tomorrow is the goal.
+That includes getting a good night's sleep.

 1/11/17
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - Complete Free Code Camp JQuery Section